Annytomica/cherry-mildew-detector/README.md

 ### Page 1: Quick Project Summary
 - General Information
-    - Powdery mildew is an infection caused by the fungus Podosphaera clandestina.
+    - Powdery mildew is an infection caused by the fungus *Podosphaera clandestina*.
 It presents as white powdery patches on new or young leaves, with growth typically starting on the underside of the leaf.
     - Multiple cherry leaves are collected and visually inspected manually.
 Visual criteria are used to detect mildew infection.
 The inspection process takes 30 minutes per tree.
     - The infection will not kill the leaf but can cause distortion and discolouration.
 This infection can be transferred to the cherry fruit as they mature, causing damage and losses to the cherry crop.
 - Project Dataset